• Art magazine

 The technician would say:

-Louise Bourgeois - Development and Short Biography
+Louise Bourgeois – Development and brief biography

 I am what I do – Louise Bourgeois

-In the mid -1940s, Bourgeois turned to the sculpture , the new works were exhibited in New York in 1949 and 1950, while the politically tendering artist and other exile -European artists are (without American activities "(without a row).
+In the mid-1940s, Bourgeois devoted herself entirely to sculpture ; the new works were exhibited in New York in 1949 and 1950, while the politically left-leaning artist, along with other exiled European artists, was (without consequence) charged with “un-American activities”.

 The spider sculpture Maman by Louise Bourgeois in Bilbao

-The spider sculpture Maman by Louise Bourgeois in Bilbao , by Didier Descouens (own work) [CC-BY-SA-3.0], via Wikimedia Commons
+The spider sculpture Maman by Louise Bourgeois in Bilbao , by Didier Descouens (Own work) [CC-BY-SA-3.0], via Wikimedia Commons

-Late recognition for your avant -garde work
+Late recognition for her avant-garde work

 Lina cream